papomail/Daily_QA_UCLH/README.md

  - The summary of all tests (as a CSV file).

 ## Troubleshooting
 This is a pre-release version which may contain bugs.
-Please report bugs and suggest improvement in the [issues](https://github.com/papomail/Daily_QA_UCLH/issues) section on GitHub or directly by email at francisco.torreadeal@nhs.net.
+Please report bugs and suggest improvements in the [issues](https://github.com/papomail/Daily_QA_UCLH/issues) section on GitHub or directly by email at francisco.torreadeal@nhs.net.

 ## License